Curriculum and Research

 Trauma Intensive Care Unit (TICU)

 The TICU is a 22-bed unit that accommodates the most critically-injured patients in the hospital.
-A PGY-3 categorical general surgery resident provides 24-hour coverage of the patients in this unit.
+A PGY-3 categorical general surgery resident and APP provide 24-hour coverage of the patients in this unit.
 The TICU is located on the first floor of the trauma center and has direct access to both the Critical Care Assessment (CCA) and the trauma operating rooms.

 General Intensive Care Unit (GICU)

-The GICU consists of 18 ICU beds and 15 Progressive Care Unit (PCU) beds that are shared amongst the Surgical Critical Care (SCC) team and the Medical ICU (MICU) team.
-The SCC team will admit critical trauma and emergency general surgery patients to these units.
-Occasionally, the SCC team will act as a consultant for critical care management for other services and help with invasive procedures (i.e. tracheostomy, percutaneous feeding tube placement) for the MICU team.
-A categorical or preliminary general surgery intern provides 24-hour coverage of the general surgery and trauma patients in these units.
+The GICU consists of 18 ICU beds that are shared amongst the Surgical Critical Care (SCC) team and the Medical ICU (MICU) team.
+The SCC team will admit critical trauma and emergency general surgery patients to these units and consult on surgical oncology and vascular patients.
+A categorical or preliminary general surgery intern and APP provide 24-hour coverage of the surgical patients in these units.

 Trauma Stepdown Unit (TSDU)